Laboratory Drying Oven

 Gravity Convection Ovens

-In gravity convection ovens, heat distribution is based on the natural movement of warm air rising.
-There is no circulatory fan to actively distribute air within the chamber.
-The advantage of this technology lies in its minimal airflow, making it suitable for gentle drying applications.
+In gravity convection ovens, temperature distribution occurs naturally as warm air rises.
+These ovens do not include a fan for forced air circulation.
+The key advantage of this type is the minimal airflow, making it suitable for drying applications.

 Mechanical Convection Ovens